Aldi Composter

 A larger and cheaper option: GEOBIN

-If you are looking to compost mostly yard waste I would go with a GEOBIN and save a little money.
-This is an open compost bin which could attract pests if composting a lot of food scraps.
-You can bury the food scraps in the pile to limit that.
 I just ordered one of these to compost my grass clippings and fall leaves.
 It has a 216-246 gallon capacity, so it can hold more material but it will need to be mixed/turned manually.
 I don’t plan to use it for food scraps to limit it attracting mice or racoons.

 Current prices of the items I mentioned